fnichol/guard_boilerplate/README.md

 # WTF?

-In the vein of the [html5boilerplate](http://html5boilerplate.com) project, this is a project skeleton that allows you to run [Guard](http://github.com/guard/guard) to refresh your web browser and optionally recompile [Sass](http://sass-lang.com/) files to CSS.
-You'll probably want to take these files, drop them into your boilerplate-like project and customize to your tastes.
+In the vein of the [HTML5 Boilerplate](http://html5boilerplate.com) project, this is a simple script that allows you to run [Guard](http://github.com/guard/guard) to refresh your web browser and optionally recompile [Sass](http://sass-lang.com/) files to CSS.
+Just install it, run`gbp start` in your project directory root and you're off to the races.
+A Guardfile gets created which you can customize to your tastes.

+# tl;dr

+Impatient?
+Have Ruby installed and understand what a gem is?
+Use the Boilerplates?
+Great!

+1. Install the [LiveReload](https://github.com/mockko/livereload#readme) extension in your browser
+2. Install guard_boilerplate and start a new project: gem install guard_boilerplate mkdir my_site && cd !$
+    curl -L 'https://github.com/paulirish/html5-boilerplate/tarball/v1.0rc' | tar -xzf - --strip-components 1
+    gbp start
+3. Hit the **LR** button in your browser
+4. Edit!

+Confused?
+Read on...

 # Before!

-## Ruby And Bundler
+## Ruby

 You will need to have Ruby already installed on your system, but chances are you do already.